-Michelin-starred or otherwise, they’re considered the top restaurants in Nice.
+Michelin-starred or otherwise, they’re considered the very best restaurants in Nice.
 Here are the foodies top picks for achieving gastronomic bliss in Nice.

-These next eateries, whether former star-holders or up-and-comers, are generally accepted to be among the top restaurants in Nice:
+These next eateries, mostly former Michelin-inductees, are still be among the top restaurants in Nice…

-La Petite Maison - A legendary Old Nice eatery that is a favorite of Presidents and Rock Stars alike… as evidenced by an awkward situation when Elton John and Madonna both dined there on the same night recently…
+La Petite Maison – No Michelin stars here but lots of other stars, as this legendary Old Nice eatery is a favorite of French Presidents, movie stars and rock stars alike… as evidenced by an awkward situation when a feuding Elton John and Madonna both dined there on the same night… 11 Rue Saint-François de Paule Tram stops Massena or Opera, +33 4 93 92 59 59, closed Sunday

 - Nice’s Best Medium-priced restaurants